I was over on Pinterest looking at storage solutions to get some ideas for this post. Based on that, I’ve decided the following:

 Don’t overwhelm yourself!
 I suggest you give yourself a set schedule – say two drawers or one cupboard per day.

 By the end of your first week of sorting, you will start noticing a huge difference.
 If you stick with the program and do even a few minutes faithfully every day, by the end of a month, you should have the majority of your storage spaces sorted out, I promise.
 And you will feel even MORE in control of your life in general.

 When you lose something – think of the first place you went to look for it.
 Say you started in the top desk drawer.
 That is it’s natural home.
 If you always keep this item in the top desk drawer, you will never lose it again – You’re welcome!

 Before you start, give some real thought to how your house is set up and how you use things.
-Don’t be shy about making major changes in your storage strategies.
+Don’t be shy about making major changes in your storage solutions.

 - Does it make sense for the glasses to be over here if your dishwasher is over there?

-- What would solve some of your clutter problems?
+- What would solve some of your most frustrating clutter problems?